Solve the POWER Formula for YOUR Success:

 But, that’s not all that matters.

-Like your Writer – the ‘L’ variable.
+Like your writer – the ‘L’ variable.

-You think you’ve found a qualified and competent writer?
+do you think you’ve found a qualified and competent writer?

 Let’s assume you did.

 You’re on the same page.
 Intellectually.